London Road, Cheltenham, GL52

 Location

 Regularly voted ‘Best place to live in the South West’ by The Sunday Times, Cheltenham has a perfect mix of architecture, countryside, entertainment and education.
-There is stunning Regency architecture at every turn, with the grand tree-lined Promenade and picturesque Pitville Park to name just two of many highlights in the town.
+There is stunning Regency architecture at every turn, with the grand tree-lined Promenade and picturesque Pittville Park to name just two of many highlights in the town.
 For further magnificence, the pretty village of Winchcombe just 10 miles away is home to the hidden historic gem of Sudeley Castle where Henry VIII’s wife Katherine Parr is buried and was the capital of the Kingdom of Mercia in the middle ages.

 Enjoy The Outdoors